caiks/WBOT02/README.md

 The things that are interesting to humans and other animals are those that natural selection has chosen - other agents, ripe fruit, water, heights, insects, teeth, eyes, etc. The lowest levels are those which depend most on hardwiring eg edge detection for other animals, and stereoscopic vision for distance calculation.
 At higher levels emotions seem to control the goal choices as agents navigate through the active slice topologies.
 For wotbot to be interesting to users it must be interested in the same things users are, so let biology be our guide while remembering that the larger context is the inanimate such as is seen in autistic interest in backgrounds and arrangements rather than agents.

+This behaviour is excellent in the sense that likelihood is a good indicator for future potential, but shows that we need less cluttered frames - the model is quite poor for new scenes.
+Wotbot needs to be able to be able to identify the different objects independently at smaller scales, while having the overall scene at larger scales too.
+Should we extend the substrate to allow one full scale frame plus a dynamic variable scale frame?
+Or should that be arranged in levels, i.e. the higher level has temporal and two underlyings - the full scale scene and the scanned variable scale frame.

+-->